Exabyte-io/documentation/docs/getting-started/ui-overview.md

 ## Organizations

-Coming soon to Exabyte are Organizations, where collaboration happens between teams.
+Coming soon are Organizations, where collaboration happens between teams.
 The Organizations page will show all the organization profiles that are accessible to you.

 ## Analytics